The Murray Arts Center of Mount Paran Christian School

 of the arts, thus transforming the culture for Christ.

-A SCHOOL PERFORMING ARTS FACILITY LIKE NO OTHER
+A PK-12 SCHOOL PERFORMING AND VISUAL ARTS FACILITY LIKE NO OTHER

 Kristi Lynn Theatre